ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 But be aware that if you share your work for others to use without a warranty disclaimer (which is something all good licenses have), then people may be legally allowed to sue you for problems with the work.
 And know that people who take intellectual property seriously (e.g. companies, open-source projects, and people who are very involved in open source as a community) will avoid unlicensed work, or if they are in the open source community they may ask you about your license.

 Dealing with licenses may feel like a lot of trouble.
-If it helps, you can make some basic decisions now and do the bare minimum effort (e.g. adding a license notice, making sure your license is compatible with the licenses of any work you are using from other people, and being careful about contributions to your project from companies) to save headaches later, and delay making further decisions until your project begins growing more.
+If it helps, you can make some basic decisions now and do the bare minimum effort (e.g. adding a license notice, making sure your license is compatible with the licenses of any work you're using from other people, and being careful about contributions to your project from companies) to save headaches later, and delay making further decisions until your project begins growing more.

 ## What are noncommercial licenses?